 Reflecting and adjusting one’s approach as needed Depending on the skills you have or need to gain, the best strategy for one unit may not be the best strategy for another unit.
 Thus, Trevor would have had trouble adjusting his approach without evaluating his own strengths and weaknesses.

-Margot doesn’t give much thought to how she approaches C@CM; she just goes to a unit, tries things, then takes the unit quiz.
+Margot doesn’t give much thought to how she approaches C@CM; she just goes to a unit, tries things, then takes the unit review quiz.
 Sometimes she does well, sometimes she doesn’t.
 She’s really not sure how she’ll do on the final exam.
+[Hint 1: Click on the definitions for each stage in the metacognitive cycle above to see if one looks like a match.
+Hint 2: Notice that Margot has no idea how her various strategies are working.]

 Assessing the task Although Margot may not have assessed the task carefully or accurately, her main problem is that she is not monitoring her performance to figure out what strategy will be most effective for her.